Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 After Six Weeks

-Avoid smoking: Smoking is known to constrict blood vessels necessary for recovery that results in slower recovery.
+Avoid smoking: Smoking is known to constrict blood vessels which results in slower recovery.
 Apart from this, it can also cause unsatisfactory scarring.

-Massage: Some breast surgeries like breast implant augmentation require you to massage your breast as it reduces the chances of formation capsular contraction.
-Regularly performing breast massage during the first year after the procedure will prepare your new breasts to engage in any vigorous activities, as well as give it a soft feeling and misshaping the breasts.
+Massage: Some breast surgeries like breast implant augmentation require you to massage your breasts as it reduces the chances of capsular contracture.
+Regularly performing breast massage during the first year after the procedure will prepare your new breasts to engage in any vigorous activities.
 You should only perform such a massage after the incision site has been healed.
 It is recommended that you massage your breast thrice a day in the first month and reduce its frequency over time.

 However, breast massage should be avoided for a few weeks after fat grafting to the breast as it can dislodge the newly transferred fat.